-This is so a transition to a SORA-centred SGD interest rate market will put a stop to market fragmentation, ensure transparency, make it less complicated for consumers to compare loan prices and foster the development of a deep and efficient SGD financial markets.
+This is so a transition to a SORA-centred SGD interest rate market will stop market fragmentation, ensure transparency, make it less complicated for consumers to compare loan prices and foster the development of deep and efficient SGD financial markets.

 SORA vs SIBOR